mcpike/mcpike.github.io/about.md

 <!---
 Some information about you!
 -->
-This is jsut a place to track my thoughts about code and technology.
+This is just a place to track my thoughts about code and technology.

 <!---
 ### More Information